artsmia/data-in-data-out-mw2016/Readme.md

 ## Setup:

-Clone this repository!
-Your machine should have the following packages installed:

-## Lesson 1: Where does data come from?
+# Lesson 1: Where does data come from?

 ### Introduction to data at Mia.

 Data lives in different places and formats.
 For this workshop we will focus on collections data.

+Graphic of data structure.

 ### Converting data into JSON.

 JSON is a swiss army knife data representation.
 It's replaced XML as the common-denominator format of data returned from APIs.

-### API it.
+---

+And hand building some json API data.

-## Lesson 2: Fun with Redis!
+# Lesson 2: Fun with Redis!

 ### What is Redis?